199Quad

-199Quad is the debut studio album by American miami bass group 69 Boyz.
+199Quad is the debut studio album by American Miami bass group 69 Boyz.
 It was released in 1994 through Rip-It Records.
-Recording sessions took place at the Bass Station in Orlando, Florida.
-Production was handled entirely by 95 South.
+The recording sessions took place at the Bass Station in Orlando, Florida.
+It was produced by 95 South.
 It features guest appearances from 95 South, Big Tyme and Booty Man.
-The album reached number 59 on the Billboard 200 and was certified platinum by the Recording Industry Association of America on July 11, 1995 for selling 1,000,000 copies.
-The album spawned two charted singles: "Tootsee Roll" and "Kitty Kitty", which made it to the Billboard Hot 100 peaking at #8 and #51 respectively.
+The album reached number 59 on the Billboard 200 and was certified platinum by the Recording Industry Association of America on July 11, 1995, for selling 1,000,000 copies.
+The album spawned two charted singles: "Tootsee Roll" and "Kitty Kitty", which made it to the Billboard Hot 100 peaking at No. 8 and No. 51 respectively.